siddzzzz/Tarsier/README.md

 ## 🎯 What is Tarsier-AI?

-Tarsier is an open-source **infrastructure layer** designed to provide robust, deterministic interaction with Windows desktop applications for Large Language Models (LLMs).
+Tarsier is an open-source **infrastructure layer** designed to provide robust, deterministic interaction with Windows, macOS, and Linux desktop applications, as well as web applications, for Large Language Models (LLMs).

 Most "AI Computer Use" agents rely on taking screenshots, sending them to expensive vision models, and guessing X/Y pixel coordinates to click.
 This results in high inference latency, coordinate brittleness, and massive token consumption.

 **Tarsier takes a fundamentally different approach.**

+Instead of screenshots, Tarsier hooks directly into standard **native OS accessibility layers**:
+* **Windows:** UI Automation (UIA) via `uiautomation`
+* **macOS:** Accessibility API (AXAPI) via `atomacos`
+* **Linux:** Assistive Technology Service Provider Interface (AT-SPI) via `pyatspi`

-Instead of screenshots, Tarsier hooks directly into the **Windows UI Automation (UIA) accessibility layer**.
-It extracts the exact structure of the application, semantically prunes it, and compresses it into a highly token-efficient **YAML ARIA-Snapshot** (the "Desktop DOM").
-This allows LLMs to interact via deterministic semantic names and roles (e.g., "Click the Save button").
+It extracts the exact semantic structure of the active application, prunes redundant nodes, and serializes it into a highly token-efficient **YAML ARIA-Snapshot** (the "Desktop DOM").
+This allows LLMs to interact using deterministic semantic names and roles (e.g., "Click the Save button") instead of visual coordinates.

 ### ✨ Why use Tarsier over Vision Models?
-* 🚀 **Zero Vision Models Needed:** Completely eliminates the need for slow, multimodal vision processing.
+* 🚀 **Zero Vision Models Needed:** Completely eliminates slow, multimodal vision processing.
-* 📉 **68% Token Reduction:** By converting raw accessibility JSON into semantic YAML, Tarsier massively condenses the payload context.
+* 📉 **69.6% Token Reduction:** Condenses verbose accessibility dumps into compact, human-readable YAML.
 * 🎯 **100% Deterministic:** No hallucinated XY coordinates or missed clicks if a window resizes or a button moves.
+* 💻 **True Cross-Platform:** The exact same Python code works on Windows, macOS, and Linux out-of-the-box.
 * 🧠 **LLM Friendly:** Large Language Models are fundamentally text-processing engines.
 Parsing a semantic YAML tree is their native strength!

 ---